wlsf82/EngageSphere/docs/TestCases.md

 - Disables both the Prev and Next pagination buttons when there's only one page
 - Leaves both the Prev and Next pagination buttons enabled when in a middle page (e.g., Page 2 of 3)
 - Shows "Page 1 of n" (where 'n' is the number of pages)
-- Configures a new pagination limit (e.g., from 10 to 50)
+- Configures a new pagination limit (e.g., from 10 to 50) ensuring its persisted in the local storage
+- Filters by each size ('All', 'Small', 'Medium', and 'Big')
+- Shows the contact info of a specific customer
+- Shows "No contact info available" for a customer without contact information
+- Goes back to the customers list when clicking the "Back" button
 - Shows the footer and its links